- Entry term: Fall (September)

 How to Apply to the Occupational Therapy Doctorate (OTD) Program

-View a tutorial of the OTCAS application below:
+View a tutorial of the OTCAS application:

 Complete the following steps to apply to the entry-level occupational therapy doctoral program: